awslabs/aws-servicebroker-documentation/getting-started.md

 ### CatASB - OpenShift Web Console Login

-When you visit the cluster URL  ([https://172.17.0.1:8443/console/](https://172.17.0.1:8443/console/) is default for CatASB) you should see a login screen as shown below.
+When you visit the cluster URL  ([https://172.17.0.1:8443/console/](https://172.17.0.1:8443/console/) is default for local CatASB) you should see a login screen as shown below.
 The default login for CatASB is `admin` username with `admin` password.

 ![OpenShift Login](images/openshift-login.png)